ensody/ReactiveState-Kotlin/README.md

     // ...
 }

-// This is a multi-platform "ViewModel".
+// This is a multiplatform "ViewModel".
 It doesn't inherit from Android's ViewModel and doesn't depend on any Android
 // code.
 It can still persist saved instance state via StateFlowStore (on iOS you could use an InMemoryStateFlowStore). class MultiPlatformViewModel(
     private val scope: CoroutineScope,